singh-man/books/crackingTheCoding/19_hints.md

 - \#582.
 17.17   Can you use a trie?
 - \#583.
 16.21   If we do the math, we are looking for a pair of values such that a   -   b  =   (sumA   - sumB)   / 2.
 The problem then reduces to looking for a pair of values with a particular difference.
 - \#584.
 17.26   Solution 2: Try building a hash table from each word to the documents that contain this word.
 This will allow us to easily find all documents with some similarity to {13, 16, 21, 3}.
 - \#585.
-16.5    How does a zero get into the result of n l?
+16.5    How does a zero get into the result of n !?
 What does it mean?
 - \#586.
 17.7    If each name  maps to a list of its alternate spellings, you might  have to update a lot of lists when  you set X and Y as synonyms.
 If X is a synonym  of {A, B, C}, and Y is a synonym of{D,   E,   F}then you would need  to add {Y, D, E, F} to A's synonym list, B's synonym list, C's synonym list, and X's synonym list.
 Ditto for {Y, D, E, F}.
 Can we make this faster?
 - \#587.
 17.16   Iterative solution: If you take an appointment, you can't take the next appointment, but you can take anything after that.
 Therefore, optimal(r₁, ..., rₙ)   =  max (r₁ + optimal(r₁₊₂, ... , rₙ), optimal(r₁₊₁, ..., rₙ)).
 You can solve this iteratively by working backwards. #588.
 16.8    Have  you  considered negative  numbers?
 Does  your  solution  work  for  values  like 100,030,000?
 - \#589.
 17.15   When  you get  recursive  algorithms that  are  very inefficient try looking  for repeated subproblems.